 The Bowling Green State University Honors College supports the BGSU mission by fostering a community of scholars.
 Through an emphasis on personal and intellectual development, members are challenged to identify their values and broaden their worldview.
 This is a one way to set students apart from other graduating seniors and to help them achieve their educational, career, and life goals.

--J. Robert Bashore Scholarships: these endowments seek to reward students with outstanding academic records who have demonstrated curiosity about ideas beyond the narrow limits of one discipline.
-The bursaries are awarded based on GPA, Honors GPA, diversity of coursework, amount and diversity of Honors coursework, number and variety of extracurricular activities, and the quality of a 500-word essay describing the student’s personal pursuit of a liberal education.
-A minimum of four opportunities are awarded, one for at least $2,000.
+-J. Robert Bashore Scholarships: These scholarships seek to reward students with outstanding academic records who have demonstrated curiosity about ideas beyond the narrow limits of one discipline.
+The scholarships are awarded based on GPA, Honors GPA, diversity of coursework, amount and diversity of Honors coursework, number and variety of extracurricular activities, and the quality of a 500-word essay describing the student’s personal pursuit of a liberal education.
+A minimum of four scholarships are awarded, one for at least $2,000.

 -Dulin Service Scholarship: This Scholarship was created to honor the memory of Ms. Dulin and provide financial support for two students who are following in the footsteps of this dedicated alumna.
 In addition to demonstrated academic achievement, applicants should be civically engaged citizens who foster social change and community cohesion through their service to the community.

 -Mayeux Awards: To be eligible for a prize an honors student must be present their project at the undergraduate research symposium or National/State Research Conference and have submitted an honors project to the honors office along with an application form and conference program and have earned an “A” on their project.

 In addition to the many scholarships offered by various departments throughout the University, the College of Health and Human Services has the following scholarships available for students: